The Master (2012 film): Filming

 Filming was to begin in August 2010, with Renner starring opposite Hoffman, but was postponed indefinitely in September 2010.
 In May 2011, after securing financing, the film was given the green light and filming began in early June 2011 in Vallejo and Sacramento.
 Shooting took place on Mare Island for a month using the wing of an old hospital and an empty admiral's mansion for some scenes.
 Franklin Delano Roosevelt's presidential yacht, the USS Potomac, was used for shooting shipboard scenes.
 In late June 2011, filming took place at Hillside Elementary School in Berkeley.

 The film was shot on 65 mm film using the Panavision System 65 camera.
-It was the first fiction film to be shot in 65mm since Kenneth Branagh's Hamlet in 1996.
+It was the first fiction film to be shot in 65 mm since Kenneth Branagh's Hamlet in 1996.
 Mihai Mălaimare Jr. served as cinematographer, making The Master Anderson's first film without cinematographer Robert Elswit.
-The film crew used three 65mm Panavision cameras throughout filming, and at times had an assistant from Panavision on set to help with the cameras' technical issues.
-Originally, Anderson and Mălaimare planned to shoot mainly portraits in 65mm, which constituted 20 percent of the film, but ultimately 85 percent of the film was shot in 65mm.
+The film crew used three 65 mm Panavision cameras throughout filming, and at times had an assistant from Panavision on set to help with the cameras' technical issues.
+Originally, Anderson and Mălaimare planned to shoot mainly portraits in 65 mm, which constituted 20 percent of the film, but ultimately 85 percent of the film was shot in 65 mm.
 The remainder of the film was shot on 35mm using Panavision Millennium XL2s cameras, often used for scenes that required a "dirtier" look.
-In order to maintain a consistent aspect ratio, the 65mm footage was cropped from 2.20:1 to 1.85:1 to match the 35mm footage, at the sacrifice of some image area.
+In order to maintain a consistent aspect ratio, the 65 mm footage was cropped from 2.20:1 to 1.85:1 to match the 35 mm footage, at the sacrifice of some image area.
 Most of the film stocks used were Kodak Vision3 50D Color Negative Film 5203 and Kodak Vision3 200T Color Negative Film 5213 with a few scenes also done with Kodak Vision3 250D Color Negative Film 5207 and Kodak Vision3 500T 5219.
 Because Anderson prefers working with film, he bypassed the use of a digital intermediate, instead color grading with the use of a photochemical timer.

 During filming, Phoenix was allowed to improvise on set.
 Phoenix lost significant weight for the role and came up with Freddie's awkward gait.
 Anderson compared Phoenix's commitment to that of Daniel Day-Lewis for his level of concentration, saying that Phoenix got into character and stayed there for three months.
 Anderson considered the dynamic between Hoffman and Phoenix to be central to the film, likening it to the rivalry and differences in style and temperament between tennis players John McEnroe and Björn Borg or Ivan Lendl, with Hoffman playing the more controlled and driven approach of Borg or Lendl.
 Adams stated that Anderson would have her appear on set for scenes she was not scheduled to appear in to make her presence felt, and at times she didn't know whether the camera was on her.